CGaneshKumar2002/DiabetesPredictionSystem2/README.md

 ## Dataset Overview

-The Diabetes Prediction System incorporates the following features for predicting diabetes:
+The Diabetes prediction dataset is a collection of medical and demographic data from patients, along with their diabetes status (positive or negative).
+This dataset can be used to build machine learning models to predict diabetes in patients based on their medical history and demographic information.
+This can be useful for healthcare professionals in identifying patients who may be at risk of developing diabetes and in developing personalized treatment plans.
+Additionally, the dataset can be used by researchers to explore the relationships between various medical and demographic factors and the likelihood of developing diabetes.

+The dataset used in this system contains several input features, including:

+Age: The age of the individual.
 Gender: The gender of the individual.
-Age: The age of the individual.
-Hypertension: A binary value indicating the presence or absence of hypertension (high blood pressure).
-Heart Disease: A binary value indicating the presence or absence of heart disease.
-Smoking History:
-BMI: Body Mass Index, a measure of body fat based on height and weight.
+BMI: The Body Mass Index, a measure of body fat based on height and weight.
+Hypertension: Indicates whether the individual has hypertension (1) or not (0).
+Heart Disease: Indicates whether the individual has a history of heart disease (1) or not (0).
+Smoking History: Indicates the individual's status of smoking.
-HbA1c Level: The level of HbA1c, which is a measure of average blood glucose levels over a few months.
+HbA1c Level: The level of glycated hemoglobin (HbA1c) in the individual's blood.
-Blood Glucose Level: The current blood glucose level of the individual.
+Blood Glucose Level: The blood glucose level in the individual's blood.

+License: Mohammed Mustafa from Kaggle

 ## Key Steps